randyrossi/vicii-kawari/README.md

 It is, in theory, possible to re-purpose one of the video standards to be a 6572 (South America PAL-N).
 It would require a firmware change and the board would have to be configured to use the motherboard's clock (or one of the oscillators changed to match PAL-N frequency).
 Either NTSC or PAL-B could be replaced with PAL-N. As far as I can tell, the only reason to do this would be to get real Argentinian CRTs/TVs to display a composite signal correctly while being (mostly) compatible with NTSC software.
 (This is a lower priority project but if someone else wants to take on the challenge, it could appear as a fork.)

 ## Do I need a functioning clock circuit on my motherboard?
 This depends on how the VIC-II Kawari PCB has been populated and configured.
 The 'Large' and 'Mini' boards come with on-board oscillators for both NTSC and PAL-B standards.
 In that case, the motherboard's clock circuit can be bypassed.
 However, the board can be configured to use the motherboard's clock for the machine's 'native' standard via jumper config.
 In that case, one of the two video standards can be driven by the motherboard's clock.
 Please see [Limitations/Caveats](#limitationscaveats) below regarding pin 6 of the cartridge port.
-The 'POV' model must use the motherboard's clock and cannot switch video standards.
 Refer to the table below for C.SRC jumper settings.

 ## How do the C.SRC jumpers work?